xinyad/jekyll-web.io/pages/mydoc/faqs.md

 <div class="faq" onclick="toggleAnswer('answer5')">Is there any training offered on how to use the Handbook?</div>
 <div class="answer" id="answer5">
-Please visit the following website to check the available trainings and webinars offered the Systems Implementation Office:<br>
+Please visit the following website to check the available trainings and webinars offered the Systems Implementation Office:<div style="margin:0.6rem 0"></div>
 <a href="https://www.fdot.gov/planning/systems/systems-management/trainings-webinars" target="_blank">https://www.fdot.gov/planning/systems/systems-management/trainings-webinars</a>
 </div>

 <div class="faq" onclick="toggleAnswer('answer6')">Who should be contacted if there are technical questions regarding the Handbook?</div>
 <div class="answer" id="answer6">
-Please contact the FDOT Systems Implementation Office and the contact information is provided on the following website:<br>
+Please contact the FDOT Systems Implementation Office and the contact information is provided on the following website:<div style="margin:0.6rem 0"></div>
 <a href="https://www.fdot.gov/planning/systems/Systems-Management.shtm" target="_blank">https://www.fdot.gov/planning/systems/Systems-Management.shtm</a>
 </div>

 <div class="faq" onclick="toggleAnswer('answer7')">Is there a website to download Traffic Trend Analysis, TURNS, TMTool, and 18 KIP spreadsheets?</div>
 <div class="answer" id="answer7">
-Yes, the spreadsheets can be downloaded from the following website:<br>
+Yes, the spreadsheets can be downloaded from the following website:<div style="margin:0.6rem 0"></div>
-<a href="https://www.fdot.gov/planning/systems/systems-management/systems-management-documents" target="_blank">https://www.fdot.gov/planning/systems/systems-management/systems-management-documents</a><br>
+<a href="https://www.fdot.gov/planning/systems/systems-management/systems-management-documents" target="_blank">https://www.fdot.gov/planning/systems/systems-management/systems-management-documents</a><div style="margin:0.6rem 0"></div>
 Also, the download link is included in the PTFH chapters to introduce these tools.
 </div>

 <div class="faq" onclick="toggleAnswer('answer8')">When would project traffic be considered to be too old?</div>
 <div class="answer" id="answer8">
 In general, it's recommended to use the most recent and relevant traffic data available for project analysis.
 Project traffic data can become outdated over time, and determining when it is considered "too old" depends on several factors, including the purpose of the data, the land use change in the area, and the specific project or analysis in question.
-When using older data, it's important to acknowledge its limitations and consider the potential need for adjustments or validation to account for changes in traffic patterns over time.<br>
+When using older data, it's important to acknowledge its limitations and consider the potential need for adjustments or validation to account for changes in traffic patterns over time.<div style="margin:0.6rem 0"></div>
 As stated in Part 1 Section 4.2.2 of the <a href="https://www.fdot.gov/environment/pubs/pdeman/pdeman-current" target="_blank">PD&E Manual</a>, effective July 1, 2023, the planning product being adopted into the NEPA analysis was approved within the 5-year period ending on the date on which the information is adopted or incorporated by reference.
 </div>

 <div class="faq" onclick="toggleAnswer('answer9')">When would project traffic be considered to be too old?</div>
 <div class="answer" id="answer9">
 In general, it's recommended to use the most recent and relevant traffic data available for project analysis.
 Project traffic data can become outdated over time, and determining when it is considered "too old" depends on several factors, including the purpose of the data, the land use change in the area, and the specific project or analysis in question.
-When using older data, it's important to acknowledge its limitations and consider the potential need for adjustments or validation to account for changes in traffic patterns over time.<br>
+When using older data, it's important to acknowledge its limitations and consider the potential need for adjustments or validation to account for changes in traffic patterns over time.<div style="margin:0.6rem 0"></div>
 As stated in Part 1 Section 4.2.2 of the <a href="https://www.fdot.gov/environment/pubs/pdeman/pdeman-current" target="_blank">PD&E Manual</a>, effective July 1, 2023, the planning product being adopted into the NEPA analysis was approved within the 5-year period ending on the date on which the information is adopted or incorporated by reference.
 </div>